dagster-io/dagster/docs/docs-beta/docs/guides/project-structure.md

 # How to structure your Dagster project

 :::note
-If you are looking to scaffold a new Dagster project, please refer to the project scaffolding tutorial.
+Refer to the project scaffolding tutorial to learn how to create a new Dagster project.
 :::

 When it comes to organizing your project, there are many possibilities in how files and directories can be structured.
 Factors that can influence this includes the number of teams working on your data platform, and whether you want to structure files by Dagster object type, by technology, or by the overarching data concept.